-NGS Library Preparation: Of the 641 galbut virus positive samples, 155 were selected for NGS total RNA sequencing to recover galbut virus sequences.
-Samples were selected to represent diverseon their locations, galbut virus RNA levels degree of positivity (a ranging from low to high to low positive), and qPCR melting temperature (ranging from identical to the positive control to 1˚C degree away).
+NGS Library Preparation: Of the 641 galbut virus positive samples, 155 were selected for total RNA sequencing to recover galbut virus sequences.
+Samples were selected to represent diverse locations, galbut virus RNA levels (ranging from low to high), and qPCR melting temperature (ranging from identical to the positive control to 1˚C away).
 Sample concentration was obtained using the Qubit high-sensitivity RNA reagent (ThermoFisher, Q32852) and DNA was removed via a DNAse I treatment (NEB B0303S).
 Prior to library preparation, samples were normalized to 5 ng/µL except where sample concentrations were too low.
 In these cases, either a different sample was selected, or the maximum volume of input RNA was used.
-Due to limited availability of barcodes in our lab, the samples were split into two batches of ≤ 96 samples and .
-Samples were prepared for sequencing using the Kapa Biosystems Kapa RNA Hyper Prep kit following manufacturer recommendations (Roche, 08098093702).
-Eight cycles ofused for library amplification were performed.
-Adapters contained unique dual indices (Integrated DNA Technologies xGen UDI/UMI #insert part number).
+Samples were split into two batches of ≤ 96 samples and prepared for sequencing using the Kapa RNA Hyper Prep kit following manufacturer recommendations (Roche, 08098093702).
+Eight cycles of library amplification were performed.
+Adapters contained unique dual indices (Integrated DNA Technologies xGen UDI/UMI 10005903).
 HeLa cell total RNA was used as a positive control and water was used as a negative control for both library preparations and sequencing.
 Sample pooling was determined using High Sensitivity DNA Qubit reagents and final library quality control was done using an Agilent D1000 HS Tapestation and KapaQuant reagents following manufacturers recommendations (Roche, 07960140001).
-Both pools were sent to Azenta/Genewiz where they were sequenced on a NovaSeq with 2X150 paired end sequencing.
+Both pools were sent to Azenta/Genewiz where they were sequenced on a NovaSeq 6000 with 2X150 paired end sequencing.

 Data Analysis